rodrigoargumedo/Notes/JavaScript/Introduction.md

 *What is JavaScript, really?*

-JavaScript is a language that lets users supercharge the HTML with animation, interactivity and dynamic visual effects.
+JavaScript is a language that lets users supercharge the HTML with animation, interactivity and dynamic visual effects reimagined for the web.